Materials-Data-Science-and-Informatics/iridium/README.md

 -->

 The metal Iridium is used to refine and enhance metal alloys.
-Similarly, this package provides an enhanced coating around the Invenio RDM APIs and is a central piece of the Ardiem platform.
+Similarly, this package provides an enhanced Python coating around the Invenio RDM APIs.

 It provides:
 * a lower-level Python API wrapping the public Invenio RDM backend APIs

-* a higher-level object-oriented convenience API (TODO)
+* a higher-level object-oriented convenience API (in progress)

-* a JSON Schema based concept of "dataset profiles" for Invenio records (TODO)
+Currently only the Vocabulary and Draft/Record APIs are supported.
-* transparent support for storage and retrieval of additional validated metadata (TODO)
+Other APIs might follow when there is interest and the REST APIs are stabilized.

 ## Development